-PRIME, a digital tool that helps people with schizophrenia achieve goals and engage with others for support.
+PRIME, a digital tool that helps people with schizophrenia achieve their goals and engage with others for support.

 Click above to hear our audio story, or listen on SoundCloud.

-The impact of PRIME on both patients and their families has already been felt.
-The mother of one of the research participants was thrilled with the results.
-“I wish you could have witnessed Anna’s first response to seeing the faces and profiles on her phone,” the mother said.
-“She looked at me, smiled, and said, ‘Everyone looks normal.
+PRIME has also made an impact on patients and their families on a personal level.
+The mother of one research participant was thrilled with the results.
+She told IDEO, “I wish you could have witnessed my daughter’s first response to seeing the faces and profiles on her phone.
+She looked at me, smiled, and said, ‘Everyone looks normal.
 Everyone looks like people you see every day.’
 It was as if she looked into a mirror that reflected possibility and hope.”

 Working with IDEO helped us make powerful, creative leaps in our process, and build a digital health platform that’s already deeply impacting patients’ lives.

 The PRIME platform is an example of how the human-centered design process can lead to first-of-its-kind innovations in the field of mental health care.
 PRIME designers conducted comprehensive interviews that led to a deep understanding of patients as whole people, not just conditions or sets of symptoms.

 For Dr. Danielle Schlosser, lead researcher on the PRIME project at UCSF, collaborating with IDEO and applying design thinking to her research on mental health was illuminating. "[It] showed us that in order to engage our users, we needed to provide a safe and supportive community that directly catered to their needs.
 The insights we gained enabled us to create an experience that inspires patients to improve their quality of life by emphasizing their strengths.
 Working with IDEO helped us make powerful, creative leaps in our process, and build a digital health platform that’s already deeply impacting patients’ lives.”